Enhancing Physical Activity Among Older Adults using Nao, a Socially Assistive Robot

 Description

-This is an interdisciplinary project that involves researchers from psychology, special education, and engineering, using a socially assistive robot (SAR) to promote a healthy lifestyle among older adults.
-Socially assistive robots (SARs) are a combination of socially interactive robots and assistive robots.
-The project addresses risk-factors that can pose barriers to healthy aging, including a sedentary lifestyle and feelings of loneliness, through the use of socially assistive robots (SARs) programmed to support a healthier, more active lifestyle.
+This interdisciplinary project involved researchers from psychology, special education, and engineering, using a socially assistive robot to promote a healthy lifestyle among older adults.
+Socially assistive robots are a combination of socially interactive robots and assistive robots.
+The project addressed risk factors that can pose barriers to healthy aging, including a sedentary lifestyle and feelings of loneliness, through the use of socially assistive robots programmed to support a healthier, more active lifestyle.

 Contact